Chart Color Schemes

 Brompton was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Brompton's population has a high level of cultural diversity, with 34.9% born overseas and 29.4% speaking a language other than English at home.
-Christianity is the predominant religion in Brompton, accounting for 37.4% of its population.
-Notably, Buddhism is more prevalent in Brompton at 4.1%, compared to the Greater Adelaide average of 2.4%.
+Brompton has high cultural diversity, with 34.9% of its population born overseas and 29.4% speaking a language other than English at home.
+Christianity is the predominant religion in Brompton, comprising 37.4%.
+However, Buddhism is overrepresented compared to Greater Adelaide, making up 4.1% versus 2.4%.

 Frequently Asked Questions - Diversity